-Chief Academic Officer serves the students, Faculty, Mentors and community through the conception design, development, and implementation of postsecondary educational curriculum.
-The faculty members are academically and experientially qualified and are known as the Academic Facilitator.
+Chief Academic Officer (Academic Affairs) serves the students, faculty, mentors and community through the conception design, development, and implementation of postsecondary educational curriculum.
+The faculty are academically and experientially qualified and are known as the Faculty/Academic Facilitator.
 Professional Mentors supervise the externship/remote sessions providing students with current industry standards.
-This Academic Affairs team prepares and provides the students with the necessary skills for entry-level positions in the fields of audio/recording, radio, film, and culinary arts.
+This Academic Affairs team prepare and provide the students with the necessary skills for entrylevel positions in the fields of audio/recording, radio, film, and culinary arts.